Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Crackle?
 Everything you need to know about the free streaming service

 There are now tons of streaming services available on your various connected devices.
-But many of those streamers charge upwards of $18 a month to access their content.
+But streamers like Netflix are now charging in the ballpark of $20 a month to access their content, leading to a rise in competitors.
 Thankfully, we have also seen a rise in cheap and even completely free streaming services — this includes one of the oldest and better-known options, Crackle.

 What is Crackle, you might ask?
 Let’s dive further into what this free streaming service offers.

 If you want to check out the service right now, you can do so at the link below:

 Simply put, Crackle is a free streaming service that has been around since 2004.

 If you haven’t heard of Crackle until now, it might be because it has changed its name several times over the years.
 It launched originally under the name Grouper until it changed its name to Crackle in 2007, a year after it was purchased by Sony Pictures.
 In 2018 Sony decided to rebrand the service as Sony Crackle.

 Nowadays, under new ownership by Chicken Soup for the Soul Entertainment, it has once again been rebranded and is now simply Crackle.

 The streaming service currently offers a solid variety of classic movies and television shows, along with new releases.
 It also offers a growing number of titles exclusive to Crackle.
 Best of all, it’s free to stream.